dzlatic/fulfilment-tasks/README.md

 1. The very first step would be to clone this repository: https://github.com/CiscoDevNet/webex-contact-center-widget-starter .

-2. Replace all files in started widget repository with those provided in this repository and rename the root directory to “fulfillment-tasks”.
+2. Replace all files in starter widget repository with those provided in this repository and rename the root directory to “fulfillment-tasks”.

 3. Edit "buttons.tsx" per your desired purpose.